Continuation..

 fashioning, but as a philosophy that identifies the narcissistic foundations of

-subjectivity and which elaborates therapy, work of the self on itself,
+subjectivity and which elaborates a therapy, a work of the self on itself,

 designed to address these narcissistic excesses and pathologies.
 In the middle